hashicorp/terraform-website/content/source/docs/cloud/users-teams-organizations/organizations.html.md

 ### VCS Providers

-The VCS providers page is used for setting up VCS access for Terraform Cloud.
+The VCS providers page is used for configuring VCS providers for use within the organization.
 It is available to users with the [manage VCS settings](./permissions.html) permission.
 See [Connecting VCS Providers](../vcs/index.html) for more information.

 ### API Tokens